Vim Case Insensitive Search

 Method 1: ignorecase

-To turn on ignorecase
+To turn on ignorecase, follow these steps:

 - Enter the command mode by pressing

-Esc
+Esc - Type

-or its shorthand form:set ic
+:set ignorecaseor its shorthand form:set icand pressEnter

-option enabled, any subsequent searches will be case insensitive.
-Once this option is on, if you search for /Example
+With the ignorecase option enabled, any subsequent searches will be case insensitive.
+Once this option is on, if you search for /Example, Vim will find "example," "Example," "EXAmple," and other case variations.

-only remains active for your current Vim session.
-If you close and reopen Vim, you will need to set ignorecase
+It's important to note that :set ignorecase only remains active for your current Vim session.
+If you close and reopen Vim, you will need to set ignorecase again.
+You won't need to set it if you configure it in your .vimrc file, which handles permanent settings.

-To revert back to case sensitive search, you can disable the ignorecase option by typing :set noignorecase
+To revert back to case sensitive search, you can disable the ignorecase option by typing :set noignorecase in command mode.

-is good for when you don't care about case sensitivity while searching, making it more efficient.
-But with ignorecase
+ignorecase is good for when you don't care about case sensitivity while searching, making it more efficient.
+But with ignorecase enabled, what about situations where you need to do uppercase searches?

 Well, Vim offers an efficient way to switch between uppercase and lowercase searches, with smartcase.